 A strawberry smoothie can be made with fresh or frozen strawberries.
 If you're using fresh berries, add a few ice cubes to cool it down.
 If you're using frozen strawberries, look for presliced frozen strawberries, since they are easier to blend.
 Whole berries will work, too; just make sure to blend long enough to achieve a smooth consistency.
-(Bonus: Using frozen berries means you don't need to add ice.)
-If you have a high-powered blender, smoothie-making will go a lot easier than an old-fashioned blender, which tends to have a more difficult time completely incorporating all the ingredients, especially ones that are frozen.
+If you have a high-powered blender, smoothie making will go a lot easier than if you use an old-fashioned blender that tends to have a more difficult time completely incorporating all the ingredients, especially ones that are frozen.
 Try using a food processor if you're not sure if your blender is up to the task, or use all fresh fruit in your smoothie and add the ice at the very end of the blending process.

 Serve immediately or pour into an insulated cup with a straw and take it with you.
 Smoothies are a great grab-and-go breakfast or snack, especially on a hot day, and kids will love this perfectly sweet strawberry version.